By JOSEPH TAN

 So, are you still interested in being promoted to the next level of leadership?
 From the perspective of servanthood, the way up is to go down.
 Think about it.

-Joseph Tan is a trainer that aims to equip leaders to achieve consistent results at work, at home and in life through the development of personal character and the discovery of unique strengths.
-If you are interested in attending one of his courses, email firstname.lastname@example.org .
+Joseph Tan is a trainer who aims to equip leaders to achieve consistent results at work, at home and in life through the development of personal character and the discovery of unique strengths.
 Click here for more articles.

 Joseph is a Leaderonomics faculty trainer who is passionate about engaging with leaders to transform culture in organisations.